A critical ecological catchment that serves as an important dispersal area for elephants and other species for this region in Malawi

 Mangochi Forest Reserve has experienced declines in its mammal populations.
 Despite this, its biodiversity, intact forest, size, and connectivity to Liwonde and northern Mozambique are a crucial ecological extension of Liwonde.
 Currently, the reserve is still home to a small population of elephants, a breeding population of leopard, and uniquely occurring bird and butterfly species.

 The long-term vision for the Liwonde and Mangochi complex is to establish comprehensive protection of the full area, further develop tourism infrastructure, and increase revenue generation and associated employment to ensure that these places persist long into the future.
-In 2021 four fence camps were built in Mangochi and 21 kms of new road was opened in the reserve, while ten kilometres of new boundary fence was erected, nearly completing the entire reserve perimeter.
+In 2021, four fence camps were built in Mangochi and 21km of new road was opened in the reserve, while ten kilometres of new boundary fence were erected, nearly completing the entire reserve perimeter.

 The full spectrum of African Parks’ operations in Liwonde, including law enforcement, conservation, and habitat management, community engagement and socio-economic development continues to be extended to Mangochi Forest Reserve to achieve our vision for the reserve.Read more about Liwonde

 Sign up to be the first to hear #GoodNews happening around African Parks.×